okinahiru/website/index.md

    <em>Figure 5: Average % reduction across computational cost and model performance.</em>
 </p>

-We picked model with 4 layers, 8 dimensions to be our Grid Search optimal model.
+We picked the model with 4 layers, 8 dimensions to be our Grid Search optimal model.
 The loss curves for this model is shown below:

 <p align="center">
    <img src="{{ site.baseurl }}/public/img/earlystop-architectureadjustment_loss_curves.png" alt="Loss Curves for 4-layer, 8-dim Model" width="600">